david0178418/budget-tool/README.md

-Learning Angular with a simple budget app
+Learning React with a simple budget app